basho/merge_index/README.md

 * `buffer_delayed_write_ms` by 10%

 "Fuzzed" means that the actual value is increased or decreased by a certain random percent.
-If you open multiple `merge_index` databases and write to them with an evenly balanced load, then all of the buffers tend to roll over at the same time.
+If you open multiple MergeIndex databases and write to them with an evenly balanced load, then all of the buffers tend to roll over at the same time.
 Fuzzing spaces out the rollovers.